ejkramer21/CS180-Project-4/README.md

 Quiz.java - a method that handles the creation, deletion, alteration, taking, and grading of quizzes

+MainClassTest2.java - the main method that brings all the code together.
+Implementation below is used in this class to bring all classes together.
+Error's are written to the console if it doesn't compile properly.

 To implement:
 Create a student and teacher account.
 Use teacher account to create a quiz.